-Recently, CREATE!’s team hosted our U.S. Communications Coordinator in Senegal, Natalie Deehan-Clark.
-Below, Natalie shares her experience:
+Recently, CREATE!’s team hosted our U.S. Communications Coordinator, Natalie, in Senegal.
+Here, Natalie offers a glimpse into her enriching experience:

-Endless blue sky stretches from horizon to horizon.
-Sun scorches the dry, barren land scattered with shrubs and baobab trees offering little shade, withered by dusty Harmattan winds blowing off the Sahara.
-Temperatures hover well over 100 F during the dry season here, a time when cattle and goat herders migrate south in search of better grazing land for their livestock, as the desert encroaches year after year.
-In the rural town of Gossas, trails of cooking smoke float towards the sky in-between stone buildings and huts with dried grass rooftops.
-Children laugh as they chase a soccer ball together, kicking up the sand as they run.
-Women in gorgeous colorful dresses walk amongst the buildings, smiling as they greet each other, “Asalaam Malekum.”
+The vast, hazy blue sky stretches over arid land scattered with acacia and baobab trees offering little shade, withered by Harmattan winds.
+Temperatures hover at 100 degrees Fahrenheit during the dry season, prompting cattle and goat herders to migrate south in search of better grazing land as the desert encroaches year after year.
+In the quiet, rural town of Gossas, trails of aromatic cooking smoke drift toward the sky outside of homes and local shops.
+People smile and greet one another, “As-Salaam-Alaikum.”
 Welcome to Senegal.

 Cups of Café Touba

-Over the course of one week, I visited 13 of CREATE!’s partner communities with the Senegal team.
-These ranged from graduated villages to communities that were starting their first projects.
-In every community, I was greeted with friendly smiles, handshakes, a multitude of questions, and a small cup of Café Touba.
-The coffee is named after the Senegalese holy city of Touba, about an hour and a half north of CREATE!’s headquarters in Gossas.
+Over the course of a week, I visited 13 of CREATE!’s partner communities in the Kaolack, Fatick, and Louga Regions of Senegal.
+These ranged from graduated villages to communities that were just starting their first projects.
+In every community, I was greeted with friendly smiles, handshakes, a multitude of questions, and a small cup of Café Touba, a type of coffee named after the holy city of Touba.

 senegaleseculture